 Health insurance might consider covering the procedure if gynecomastia is accompanied by unwanted side effects like bloody discharge, breast milk, and if the breast tissue rubs on clothing, leading to irritation and potential infections.

 Only your insurance provider can determine if gynecomastia surgery is covered.
-You can ask about the cost of gynecomastia surgery and your insurance options during your initial consultation.
+You can ask about the cost of gynecomastia surgery and insurance during your initial consultation.

 The physical examination might involve imaging equipment.
 Common technologies used include breast ultrasound and mammograms.
 These provide detailed images of the breasts and can detect growths or changes in the breast tissue.